-If you have acquired commercial premises, constructed a new commercial building, extended, altered, or refurbished an existing commercial building then you could be entitled to tax relief on fixtures known as "plant or machinery".
+If you have acquired commercial premises, constructed a new commercial building, extended, altered or refurbished an existing commercial building then you could be entitled to tax relief on fixtures known as "plant or machinery".

-Whether you own the property privately or as a limited company does not matter, and neither does when you bought the building.
+company does not matter, neither does when you bought the building.
 You could still be entitled to valuable allowances that you can use against your profits.

-Capital allowances can be claimed on certain purchases or investments and a proportion of these costs can be deducted from your taxable profits and reduce your tax bill.
+or investments and a proportion of these costs can be deducted from your taxable profits and reduce your tax bill.